 Regarding LinkIn.com and Facebook (or other social website) invitations, thank you for thinking about me.
 I am a big believer in internet privacy.
 Your emails/contact information will NEVER be released to other parties.
 I never send out junk email.

 ABOUT ME: I hate to talk about myself.
 I really do.....

 I am currently board-certified by both the ANCC & AANPCP as an FNP-C, and AGPCNP-BC.
 I have been teaching my NP review courses since 1997 and practice as an NP clinician since 1991 (I was an RN for 8 years before I became an NP).Â

 I have been an adjunct instructor and clinical preceptor for NP students.
 I have also been a preceptor for medical school students.

-I received my SN degree from the University of Illinois at Chicago and my Master's in Nursing from Florida International University.
+I received my BSN degree from the University of Illinois at Chicago and my Master's in Nursing from Florida International University.

 I am the author of two best-selling NP review books

 "Adult Nurse Practitioner Certification Intensive Review.
 Fast Facts & Practice Questions"

 I was lucky enought to be invited to write the Dermatology chapter for Hector-Dunphy's and Winland-Brown's "The Art and Science of Advance Practice Nursing" (1st ed).
 I have to say that my most challenging job is motherhood.
 Both my daughters are now teenagers, my house has high levels of estrogen.
 Even our dog is a girl (Shiba inu breed).
 The only guys in my home are my hubby, one hamster, and my six beta fishes (fierce little guys).

 TSH screening test for both hypo and hyperthyroid